NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **thickness** (float, range [0.0, inf])

     This thickness factor is only present because setting this to 0.0 means that a material is thin-walled, which aside from alphaMode MASK or BLEND and non-volume material is the third way to specify this condition.
 (The renderer is neither implementing absorption via the thickness, nor thicknessTexture!
-A ray tracer knows exactly how far it traveled through a volume.)
+A ray tracer knows exactly how far it traveled through a volume).

 * **clearcoat** (float, range [0.0, 1.0], default 0.0)